 Online city walk

-If you klick on Map on the left side below here, you get a map view of the 12 most important historical sites in the town centre, and their story.
+If you click on ‘Map’ below, you will get a map view of the 12 most important historical sites in the town centre, along with their stories.

 Køge Torv